Useni Eugene Perkins

-Useni Eugene Perkins (born September 13, 1932) is an American poet, playwright, activist and youth worker.
+Useni Eugene Perkins (September 13, 1932 – May 7, 2023) was an American poet, playwright, activist and youth worker.
 He is known for his poem "Hey Black Child".

 Biography

 Useni Eugene Perkins was born on September 13, 1932, in Chicago, Illinois, to Marion Perkins, a sculptor, and Eva Perkins.
 When Perkins was 11 years old, his father took him to see Shakespeare's Othello performed by Paul Robeson.
 Perkins credits his father's efforts to expose his young son to the arts as an early major influence on Perkins' writing career.

 In 1950 Perkins graduated from Chicago's Wendell Philips High School before going on to earn his B.S. in group social work (1961) and an M.S. in administration (1964) from George Williams College.
 Shortly thereafter, Perkins began working at the Henry Horner Chicago Boys Club, which launched his lifelong career of social and educational work with youth from low-income urban areas.
 In 1966, Perkins became the Director and then later the Executive Director of the Better Boys Foundation Family Center in Chicago, a position he held for nearly 20 years (1966–1982).
 During this time he authored many creative and academic written works detailing experiences from his childhood and his observations as a social worker.

 The Chicago Public Library, which houses an extensive archive of Perkins' written works and biographical material, mentions, "In viewing this collection as a whole it is clear that Perkins worked wonders to fuse his professional career as a social worker with his creative expression as a writer.
 His plays were primarily focused on presenting positive role models and lessons geared toward urban youth."
 Throughout his career, Perkins was recognized as a social worker, an artist, and a community leader.
 He was invited to the Chicago Department of Cultural Affairs Advisory Board (1984), the Chicago Board of Education Task Force on Gangs (1981), and Illinois Governor James R. Thompson's Special Task Force on Troubled Youth (1980).

 Perkins was highly influenced by the Black Arts Movement, which at its peak during the 1960s and 1970s was a cultural program that grew out of the Civil Rights and Black Power movements.
 Perkins was an early and influential activist in the Organization of Black American Culture (OBAC), the Chicago-based expression of the Black Arts Movement.
+Perkins died on May 7, 2023, at the age of 90.